ItzYourBread/printly.js/README.md

 ## What is Printly.js?
-Printly.js is the remake of console object in JavaScript and much better then console object and Printly.js has colours support on console messages, for colours and its have in-built ms module.
+Printly.js is the remake of console object in JavaScript and much better then console object and Printly.js has colors support on console messages, for colors and its have in-built ms module.

 ## There are 8 printly objects